jenca-adam/awiki/pages/jencova2021spectral/page.md

 ## Reference

-Anna Jenčová, Sylvia Pulmannová;Spectral resolutions in effect algebras;; Nov 2021;
+Anna Jenčová, Sylvia Pulmannová, Spectral resolutions in effect algebras, 2021

 ## Abstract
   Compressions on an effect algebra $E$, analogous to compressions on operator